 Severe weather FAQs

-The approaching winter brings with it the threat of severe weather.
-Here are the answers to frequently asked questions about the university's policies regarding inclement weather.
+Winter brings with it the threat of severe weather.
+Here are answers to frequently asked questions about the university's policies regarding inclement weather.

 How will I know if classes are canceled or if the workday has been delayed?